Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Offering more real estate niche products and services will enable you to have less competition.

-Still, there is always the risk of being over-focusing on a particular niche and thus not having a large enough market to target.
+Still, there is always the risk of over-focusing on a particular niche and thus not having a large enough market to target.

 There is also a lower risk when it comes to competing with price and getting into a draining “price war.” (usually less common between realtors than for smaller retail products)